Plan your Heart Failure Surgery in India with Indian Healthguru Consultants

 Control blood pressure.

-Advantages of Heart Failure Surgery and Treatment in India
+What are Advantages of Heart Failure Surgery and Treatment in India?

 Once the diagnosis of heart failure is established, a number of pharmacologic strategies are available to limit and reverse the manifestations of HF.
 In particular, mortality rates among patients with heart failure can be reduced drastically.
 Treatment increases survival and decreases repeat hospitalizations.

-Risks and Side Effects Associated with Heart Failure Surgery and Treatment
+What are Risks and Side Effects Associated with Heart Failure Surgery and Treatment?

 Possible side effects of medications include cough, gastrointestinal upset (such as nausea, heartburn, and diarrhea), headache, light-headedness and fainting, low blood pressure, muscle cramps.
 Possible Complications could be pulmonary edema and total heart failure (circulatory collapse)